-13. Income Taxes
+12. Income Taxes

-No amount is payable on account of income taxes in 2014 and 2013.
+No amount is payable on account of income taxes in 2015 and 2014.

-Accumulated capital losses of approximately \$9.4M (2013 - \$9.4M) are available for utilization against realized gains on sale of investments in future years.
+Accumulated non-capital losses of approximately \$0.1 million (2014 nil) and accumulated capital losses of approximately \$9.4 million (2014 - \$9.4 million) are available for utilization against realized gains on sale of investments in future years.
+The non-capital losses expire in 2035.
 The capital losses can be carried forward indefinitely.

-Issue costs of approximately \$0.1M (2013 - \$0.2M) remain undeducted for tax purposes at year-end.
+Issue costs of nil (2014 - \$0.1 million) remain undeducted for tax purposes at year-end.

-14. Future Accounting Policy Changes
+13. Future Accounting Policy Changes

-IFRS 9: Financial Instruments ("IFRS 9"), which is intended to replace IAS 39: Financial Instruments: Recognition and Measurement, sets forth new requirements for financial instrument classification and measurement, impairment and hedge accounting.
-The mandatory effective date of IFRS 9 has been tentatively set for January 1, 2018.
+IFRS 9: Financial Instruments ("IFRS 9"), which will replace IAS 39: Financial Instruments: Recognition and Measurement, sets forth new requirements for financial instrument classification and measurement, impairment and hedge accounting.
+The mandatory effective date of IFRS 9 has been set for January 1, 2018.
 Although entities may still choose to apply IFRS 9 immediately, the Fund has chosen not to early adopt IFRS 9.
 Based on the Manager's current understanding and analysis of IFRS 9, the transition to IFRS 9 will change the manner in which investments are disclosed with no impact to value.